josmar-crwdstffng/angular/aio/content/guide/angular-package-format.md

 ### Legacy resolution keys

-In addition to `"exports"`, the top-level `package.json` also defines legacy module resolution keys for resolvers that don't support `"exports"`.
+In addition to `"exports"`, the top-level `package.json` also defines legacy module resolution keys for resolvers that do not support `"exports"`.
 For `@angular/core` these are:

 <code-example language="javascript">